microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-collaborationroot.md

 ---
 title: "collaborationRoot resource type"
-description: "Represents an abstract type to read and perform actions on collaborative entities in Microsoft Defender."
+description: "An abstract type that enables read and other actions on collaborative entities in Microsoft Defender."
 author: "MishraSoumyaMS"
 ms.localizationpriority: medium
 ms.prod: "security"